Mined vs. Grown: Why should I buy cultured diamonds?

 5. Cultured Diamonds and Mined Diamonds Look the Same

 Good luck playing ‘spot the difference’ with cultured and mined diamonds because they look exactly the same.
+Not even a gemologist can tell them apart?
 So it may prove to be a bit of a challenge!

 Although, man-made diamonds are created so brilliantly in the lab that their colour can often be whiter than those that are mined; they are also Type IIa and therefore have fewer impurities.